Mycoplasmatota

 Mycoplasmatota is a phylum of bacteria that contains the class Mollicutes.
 The phylum was originally named "Tenericutes" (tener cutis: soft skin).
 Notable genera include Mycoplasma, Spiroplasma, Ureaplasma, and Candidatus Phytoplasma.
-Moreover, it lacks a cell wall, it's cells and genome sizes are small, and has a low guanine plus cytosine ratio.
+Moreover, it lacks a cell wall, its cells and genome sizes are small, and has a low guanine plus cytosine ratio.
 Due to being one of the smallest bacteria, animals are prone to a disease without showing any type of symptoms, thus serving as carriers and ultimately contribution to the spread of disease.

-This phylum was first published as Tenericutes by Murray in an 1984 version of Bergey's Manual.
+This phylum was first published as Tenericutes by Murray in a 1984 version of Bergey's Manual.
 It was republished in 2021 by Oren and Garrity under the revised Prokaryotic Code.

 This phylum is not phylogenetically sound: it branches within Bacillota in phylogenomic and 16S analyses.
 See also Mollicutes.